 “When I was bathing my son, I saw some bruises in his private parts.
 I asked him gently and he said the driver always give him candies and penetrate him in nearby bushes.
 I nearly fainted.”

 Mwaija said she cried a lot and sought help from different people.
 She said she remember seeing the perpetrator moving free after a week.
 A friend who had read Mussa’s reporting connected him with Mwaija.
 Mussa put her in touch with the regional police commander and now the case is in court.

 Local reporting gets the local community involved

 He says involvement by the community helped a lot.
-“I’ve now established strong connections with the local police gender desk, whose officers help me to find victims.
-The more stories my newspaper publishes, the more victims call me for help.
+“I’ve now established strong connections with the local police gender desk, whose officers help me to find survivors.
+The more stories my newspaper publishes, the more survivors call me for help.
 I’ve been able to help many of them.
 Also, several of their attackers are now in the hands of the law.
 My reporting skills are sharper these days and my editor commends my hard work.”

 Mussa says he focused on urban areas at first, but now he sees the importance of looking farther afield to remote, rural communities.
 He just hopes more journalists will report on gender violence.
 “If they do, then perpetrators will have no place to hide, and the number of cases might drop.”

-Mussa believes that the issue deserves a higher quality and quantity of coverage so that victims will be encouraged to come forward.
+Mussa believes that the issue deserves a higher quality and quantity of coverage so that survivors will be encouraged to come forward.
 “Many women do not want to tell anyone what happened because perpetrators are often members of their family or the community.
 But it’s vital that they come forward, so their attackers are dealt with and will face justice.”